infrasonicaudio/string-feedback-synth/README.md

-# String Feedback Synth Engine for Daisy Seed + SynthUX Simple Platform
+# String Feedback Synth Engine

+Physical modeling based synth engine for Daisy Seed + SynthUX Simple platform

-_TODO: Overview and build instructions_
+**This project is very much a living work in progress and should not be considered stable until the README indicates as much**

+## Overview

+_TODO_

+## Building and Installing

+_TODO_

 ## License